StevenMolina22/showup/docs/TASKS.md

 - [2024-12-19] Enhanced EventCard with pricing info, availability status, and proper date formatting
 - [2024-12-19] Updated date utilities to work with startAt field instead of date field
 - [2024-12-19] All components successfully adapted and project builds without errors
+- [2024-12-19] Apify API integration completed with data transformation utilities
+- [2024-12-19] Created transform-apify-data.ts utility to convert raw API data to Event format
+- [2024-12-19] Added comprehensive error handling and fallback to mock data
+- [2024-12-19] Implemented debugging utilities for API monitoring and performance tracking
+- [2024-12-19] Updated main page to use real Apify events with graceful degradation
+- [2024-12-19] Added validation for environment variables and event data quality
+- [2024-12-19] Enhanced query to target crypto, AI, and developer events specifically

 ## 🎉 Project Status
-**CORE FEATURES COMPLETE + LU.MA API READY** - The minimalist tech events aggregator UI is fully functional and ready for demo.
-All key requirements have been implemented plus Lu.ma API integration preparation:
+**CORE FEATURES COMPLETE + APIFY API INTEGRATED** - The minimalist tech events aggregator UI is fully functional with real event data from Apify API.
+All key requirements have been implemented:

 ✅ Clean, modern design with subtle animations
 ✅ Responsive grid layout (1 col mobile, 2-3 cols desktop)